• Finite State Machines

 I had recently bought the excellent game-making tool Construct 2 (now cloud-based Construct3) and had been experimenting with tutorials while building out a point-and-click adventure game about an endearing Gnome character named Pan.
 All I wanted to do was work on that game, but alas, I was stuck on some complicated feature that required research to resolve.
 And seeing as though the internet at the airport ranged between non-existant to unusable, I decided to make something different entirely.

-Animation of Pan the gnome in the wind
+Animation of Pan the gnome in the wind an early render of Pan, my gnome character

 Simulators are cool 😎